RTippin/messenger/docs/Calling.md

 ```bash
 php artisan queue:work --queue=messenger
 ```
-**To automate ending active calls with no active participants, you may schedule our command once per minute within your `Kernel`**
+**To automate ending active calls with no active participants, you should schedule the call activity checker command once per minute within your applications `App\Console\Kernel`**
 ```php
 <?php